m-carter16/powerapps-yaml/components/Drawer/README.md

 ## Components Structure

 - `btnOpenDrawer`: Trigger button to open the drawer
-- `cntDrawerBackground`: Main drawer background with overlay
+- `ctrDrawerBackground`: Main drawer background with overlay
-- `cntDrawer`: Drawer container
+- `ctrDrawer`: Drawer container
-- `cntSidedDrawerHeader`: Header with title and close button
+- `ctrSidedDrawerHeader`: Header with title and close button
-- `cntSidedDrawerBody`: Main content area (add your content here)
+- `ctrSidedDrawerBody`: Main content area (add your content here)
-- `cntSidedDrawerLoad`: Loading state container
+- `ctrSidedDrawerLoad`: Loading state container
-- `cntSidedDrawerActions`: Action buttons container
+- `ctrSidedDrawerActions`: Action buttons container

 ## Tips

 - The drawer automatically positions itself on the correct side based on the Type setting
-- Use the body container (`cntSidedDrawerBody`) to add your custom content
+- Use the body container (`ctrSidedDrawerBody`) to add your custom content
 - The loading state will hide the main content and show a spinner
 - Customize button actions to perform your specific business logic before closing